ThinkGeo/Mobile-Maps/quick-start-guide/QuickStartGuide_Maui_VS/README.md

 # Maui Maps Quick Start: Display a Simple Map using Maui

 In this section, we'll show you how to create a visually appealing map with ThinkGeo Cloud Maps as the background.
-We highly recommend that you also take a look at the [How Do I Sample](https://gitlab.com/thinkgeo/public/thinkgeo-maui-maps/-/tree/main/HowDoISample?ref_type=heads), which contains numerous examples that cover virtually everything you can do with the control.
+We highly recommend that you also take a look at the [How Do I Sample](https://gitlab.com/thinkgeo/public/thinkgeo-mobile-maps/-/tree/master/HowDoISample?ref_type=heads) on Gitlab, which contains numerous examples that cover virtually everything you can do with the control.

 First, to begin working on the map, you'll need to create a .NET Maui project using Visual Studio 2022.
 Once that's done, we'll guide you through the process of adding the required packages and getting the map set up on the default form.
 Next, we'll show you how to add a background to the map.